How to Plan an Event: 10 Step Event Planning Guide

 - Increase online registration 15% over last year

-- Drive x amount of traffic to event website
+- Drive x amount of traffic to the event website

 - Drive x amount of event app downloads